MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-out-of-teams.md

 On mobile, you can sign out of Teams by tapping your profile icon, selecting **Settings**, and then **Sign out**.
 Once signed out, you'll need to reenter their credentials the next time you launch the app.

-### Global sign-in and sign-out for Frontline workers
+## Shared Device Mode: Global sign-in and sign-out for Frontline workers
 Microsoft’s Shared Device Mode (SDM) allows mobile devices to be optimized for fast check-in/check-out by frontline workers.
 When a device is enabled for SDM, sign-out work differently on Teams.

 With SDM, you can pick any device from the shared device pool and sign in as usual to "make the device yours" for the duration of your shift.
 At the end of your shift, you should tap on Sign out, and sign-out will behave differently.
 A global sign-out will be initiated on the device, which should remove your work account and data from the device so it can be returned to the device pool.